Rate this page:

 Copy URL

-There are several ways of launching a scenario.
+There are several methods for initiating a scenario.

 • An incoming call to the platform.
-If the call's destination matches any rule's pattern, the corresponding scenario(s) launches, and the call processes according to the scenario.
+If the call’s destination aligns with any rule’s pattern, the corresponding scenario(s) are triggered, and the call proceeds according to the selected scenario.

-• An outgoing call from an SDK also creates an incoming call to the platform (a call leg).
-If the destination property of the SDK's call method matches any rule's pattern, the corresponding scenario(s) launches.
+• An outgoing call from an SDK also generates an incoming call to the platform (a call leg).
+If the destination property of the SDK’s call method matches any rule’s pattern, the corresponding scenario(s) are triggered.

-• Management API methods.
-Use the StartScenarios to launch rule for a common scenario, such as audio/video calls, or a voice conference; or the StartConference to launch a video conference.
+• Management API methods: Use the StartScenarios to launch a common scenario, such as audio/video calls or a voice conference; or the StartConference to launch a video conference.

-• Manual launch from the control panel.
-In your application, navigate to the Routing tab, choose the necessary routing rule to launch, and click the Run button.
+• Manual launch from the control panel: In your application, navigate to the Routing tab, select the appropriate routing rule, and click the Run button.

 Frequently asked questions